jaxxa/ED-NanoShield/README.md

-# ED-PersonalNanoShields
+# ED-NanoShield
-This is the Readme for the Enhanced Development Mod, ED-PersonalNanoShields, for the Game Rimworld.
+This is the Readme for the Mod, ED-NanoShield, for the Game Rimworld.

 Additional details can be found in About.xml